Gray Divorce is Increasing at an alarming rate.

 Gray Divorce and Alimony:

 Women often fare worse financially after a gray divorce.
-Whether its due to staying at home, saving less for retirement, or that fact that women live longer then men, alimony may be the difference between spending your retirement years in poverty for both parties.
+Whether it’s due to staying at home, saving less for retirement, or the fact that women live longer than men, alimony may be the difference between spending your retirement years in poverty for both parties.